johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Thanks to [SE-0311: **Task Local Values**](https://github.com/apple/swift-evolution/pull/1245) `ActorTransport` authors can utilize all the tracing and instrument infrastructure already provided by the server side work group and instrument their transports to carry necessary trace information.

-Specifically, since the distributed actor design ensures that the transport is called in the right place to pick up the apropriate values, and thus can propagate the trace information using whichever networking protocol it is using internally:
+Specifically, since the distributed actor design ensures that the transport is called in the right place to pick up the appropriate values, and thus can propagate the trace information using whichever networking protocol it is using internally:

 ```swift
 // simplified remote implementation generated by a transport framework